-A drive through the Bison Range offers a look at these majestic mammals.
+A drive through the CSKT Bison Range offers a look at these majestic mammals.
 Photo: Andy Austin

-The beloved Bison Range in Moiese is not only an excellent place to view bison (250 – 300 head of bison call this area home), but deer, elk, bighorn sheep, pronghorn antelope, mountain lions and the occasional black bear also roam the area, along with 200+ species of birds.
-The range consists of a diverse ecosystem of grasslands, fir and pine forests, riparian areas and ponds.
-Open dawn to dusk daily, the range includes three wildlife drives.
-The West Loop and Prairie Drive are short year-round drives.
-Red Sleep Mountain Drive is open mid-May to mid-October.
-It’s a two-hour 19-mile loop with switchbacks and 2,000 feet of elevation gain.
-Make sure to bring your camera and binoculars or spotting scope.
-Plan your visit with seasonal visitor center hours in mind.
+The CSKT Bison Range in Moiese is not only an excellent place to view bison (250 – 300 head of bison call this area home), but deer, elk, bighorn sheep, pronghorn antelope, mountain lions and the occasional black bear also roam the area, along with 200+ species of birds.
+The range comprises a diverse ecosystem of grasslands, fir and pine forests, riparian areas and ponds.
+Open from dawn to dusk daily, this spacial place includes two wildlife drives: Prairie Drive, which is a short year-round drive, and Red Sleep Mountain Drive, which travels through the heart of the range and is open mid-May to mid-October.
+Make sure to bring your camera and binoculars or spotting scope and plan your visit with seasonal visitor center hours in mind.

 Keep an eye out for muskrats, waterfowl and deer while riding along Wildfowl Lane in the Lee Metcalf NWR.